vmikadze/CV/README.md

 Hi, I'm Mikadze Vladimir

-Junior QA Engineer who was project-manager with more than 7 years work experience organazing sport events with RedBull, Winline, FC Spartak-Moscow, Yandex-Market  and other world events, decided to change job by passing "QA Engineer" courses.
+Junior QA Engineer who was a project-manager with more than 7 years work experience organazing sport events with RedBull, Winline, FC Spartak-Moscow, Yandex-Market and other world events, decided to change job by passing "QA Engineer" courses.

 <p align='center'>
    Сontact me via: